Joan Havelange, Cozy Mystery Writer

 Myrtle is tired of the constraints put on her by her father, Reginald Vanhoff, a lumber baron, and her mother, Amelia.
 Her mother is determined to make her and her daughter’s mark on Regina’s burgeoning social scene.
 But Myrtle has other ideas.

-On a lark, the rebellious young woman convinces her twin brother, Leopold, to attend Madame Scarlatta’s notorious séances.
-They find more than restless spirits.
-Someone murders a bereaved patron while everyone at the table is holding hands.
-Myrtle and Leopold are determined to find out who and how.
 A Regina police sergeant is appalled at Myrtle’s unladylike interest in the murders.
 But Jonathan Chapman of the Royal North-West Mounted Police is intrigued.
 Jonathan joins Myrtle and Leopold in their search for the murderer.
 When Myrtle gets too close to the truth, the murderer targets her as the next victim.

 “The Séance Murders is an intriguing tale of murder and mayhem set at the turn of the century in Regina, Saskatchewan.
 Forward-thinking Myrtle Vanhoff sees possibilities beyond the restrictions placed on her by her strict parents.
 Frustrated by their expectation that she should find a husband, she envies her twin brother Leopold’s freedom.
 Attracted by an advert in a newspaper for Madame Scarlatta’s Séances, Myrtle suggests she and Leopold should attend a session.